-Today, February 18, we celebrate Presidents’ Day, or do we?
+Today, February 15, we celebrate Presidents’ Day, or do we?
 According to Wikipedia, the moniker, “Presidents’ Day,” is actually a colloquialism.
 The official name of the federal holiday is “Washington’s Birthday.”
-It is celebrated on the third Monday of February, which, depending on the particular year, can be anywhere between the 15th and the 21st.
-However, as many of you know, W was actually born on February 22, so the holiday never falls on his actual birthday.
-Except, the year W was born, 1731, the British Empire, including the American Colonies, was still using the Old Style Julian calendar, which was eleven days behind the modern Gregorian calendar, which became the standard in 1752.
-So, technically, W was born on February 11, 1732 (Old Style).
+According to the Atlanta Journal Constitution pursuant to the “Uniform Monday Holiday Act” of 1971 it is celebrated on the third Monday of February, which, depending on the particular year, can be anywhere between the 15th and the 21st.
+However, as many of you know, GW was actually born on February 22, so the holiday never falls on his actual birthday.
+Except, the year GW was born, 1731, the British Empire, including the American Colonies, was still using the Old Style Julian calendar, which was eleven days behind the modern Gregorian calendar, which became the standard in 1752.
+So, technically, GW was born on February 11, 1732 (Old Style).
 Confused?
+Join the club.
 Read on; it gets worse.

 Still confused?
 Almost done, but there’s more.
 For example:

-1. Today, the holiday is widely viewed as a plural (Presidents’ Day) to honor all presidents, not only W.
+1. Today, the holiday is widely viewed as a plural (Presidents’ Day) to honor all presidents, both past and president, not only AL and GW.

 2. The day is not a universal holiday.
-It is celebrated as a state holiday in only 38 of the 50 states, plus DC and Puerto Rico.
+It is celebrated as a state holiday in roughly only half of the states.

 3. Moreover, these states use 14 different variations of the name of the holiday, such as “President’s Day,” “Presidents’ Day,” “George Washington/Thomas Jefferson Birthday,” “Lincoln/Washington/Presidents Day,” “George Washington’s Birthday,” and “George Washington’s Birthday and Daisy Gatson Bates Day” (who?), among others.

-4. Fourteen states do not celebrate the holiday at all.
+4. Nine states do not celebrate the holiday at all.

 5. Other variations: